Orlando-pt/github-repos/README.md

-After tests, it's usually a good idea to use [SonarQube](https://www.sonarsource.com/products/sonarqube/downloads/lts/8-9-lts/) to analyze the code for bugs, vulnerabilities, smells, coverage, etc. But I didn't do it, instead I deployed the application to AWS.
+After tests, it's usually a good idea to use [SonarQube](https://www.sonarsource.com/products/sonarqube/downloads/lts/8-9-lts/) to analyze the code for bugs, vulnerabilities, smells, coverage, etc. I delayed that to another time, instead I deployed the application to AWS.

 ```groovy